Greece Police claim 2 Pak men nabbed for plotting terror attack on Jewish establishment | Law-Order

 Greece Police claim 2 Pak men nabbed for plotting terror attack on Jewish establishment

-Israeli espionage agency Mossad and the Greek police are said to have collaborated in foiling an alleged plot to carry out a massive terror attack targeting Israelis and Jews in Greece.
+Israeli espionage agency Mossad and the Greek police have collaborated in foiling a plot to carry out a massive terror attack targeting Israelis and Jews in Greece and police are continuing searches in Athens and other parts of the country following the arrest of two Pakistani suspects in the case.In a statement, the Israeli Prime Ministers Office PMO said Tuesday that the two Pakistani nationals - arrested by Greek police - were part of an Iranian terror network.The affair that was uncovered in Greece is a severe case that was successfully thwarted by the Greek security forces.

-The Greek police has arrested two Pakistani nationals on Tuesday who were allegedly planning the attack, Times of Israel reported.
+Israeli espionage agency Mossad and the Greek police have collaborated in foiling a plot to carry out a massive terror attack targeting Israelis and Jews in Greece and police are continuing searches in Athens and other parts of the country following the arrest of two Pakistani suspects in the case.

-The Israeli Prime Minister's Office (PMO), in a statement, said the two nabbed Pakistani nationals were part of an Iranian terror network.
+In a statement, the Israeli Prime Minister's Office (PMO) said Tuesday that the two Pakistani nationals - arrested by Greek police - were part of an Iranian terror network.

 ''The affair that was uncovered in Greece is a severe case that was successfully thwarted by the Greek security forces.
-It was an additional attempt by Iran to perpetrate terrorism against Israeli and Jewish targets abroad'', the Israeli PMO said.
+It was an additional attempt by Iran to perpetrate terrorism against Israeli and Jewish targets abroad,'' the PMO said.

 The two unnamed suspects, aged 27 and 29, are reportedly being held at police headquarters in central Athens.
 A third man, who is not in Greece, is wanted for questioning and has been charged in absentia.